bot-app/trading/docs/utils.md

 ```

 !!!
 Warning
     Please ensure to only use this on an empty target database.
-Freqtrade will perform a regular migration, but may fail if entries already existed.
+Trading will perform a regular migration, but may fail if entries already existed.

 ## Webserver mode